 Steps to Dispute an Insurance Valuation

-If you think your settlement is unfair, gather supporting evidence such as:
+If you think your settlement is unfair, you can follow these steps to dispute it:

-• Recent sale prices of similar models in your area
+- Recent sale prices of similar make, model, year, and mileage in your area

 Can You Buy Back a Written-Off Car?